-Omikuji are fortune-telling papers that you can draw at most Shinto shrines and Buddhist temples across Japan.
+Omikuji are written fortunes available at most Shinto shrines and Buddhist temples across Japan.

-大吉 (Daikichi) – Excellent luck (The dream draw!)
+大吉 (Daikichi) – Great blessing or excellent luck

 中吉 (Chūkichi) – Good luck